microsoft/axe-windows/docs/RulesOverview.md

 ### Inheritence

 All rules must inherit from the `Axe.Windows.Rules.Rule` base class.
-Rules are discovered through reflection; when your class inherits from `Rule`,  it is added to the set of rules tested by Accessibility Insights.
+Rules are discovered through reflection; when your class inherits from `Rule`,  it is added to the set of rules tested by Axe.Windows.

 ### Conventions